saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

    listed under the "Node name" displayed in the node command output.
     Be sure to select the appropriate network tab at the top corresponding to the network you've joined.

-That's all!
-You are now running an Avail full node 🎉
+That's it!
+You're now successfully running an Avail full node 🎉